If you lie to the police in Michigan, you can be charged with a crime.

 You do not have to talk with the police, but you cannot lie to them.
 A new law created new felony and misdemeanor charges for false statements to the police.

-Michigan Penal Code MCL 750.479c has been amended to make it a crime to lie or conceal material facts from a police officer conducting a criminal investigation.
+Michigan law makes it a crime to lie or conceal material facts from a police officer conducting a criminal investigation.
 In other words, lying to the police is a crime.
-Any person who is informed by a police officer that they are conducting a criminal investigation shall not knowingly or willingly do any of the following:
+Any person whom a police officer informs that they are conducting a criminal investigation shall not knowingly or willingly do any of the following:

 Conceal from a police officer, by trick, scheme, or device, any material fact relating to that criminal investigation.
 Make any false or misleading statement regarding a material fact in a criminal investigation.
 Issue or provide any written document to the police officer that the person knows is false or misleading regarding a material fact in a criminal investigation.